-- Use managed, multiregional storage services such as Cloud Storage, Datastore, or Cloud Spanner.
+- Use managed, multiregional storage services such as Cloud Storage, Datastore, Firestore, or Spanner.

-- Use zonal or regional resources, but snapshot data to a multiregional resource such as Cloud Storage or Datastore.
+- Use zonal or regional resources, but snapshot data to a multiregional resource such as Cloud Storage, Datastore, Firestore, or Spanner.

 - Use zonal or regional resources, but manage your own data replication to one or more other regions.